carbon-design-system/design-system-website/src/content/getting-started/developers/vanilla.md

 Carbon Components are built to be included individually and not clobber global styles - all `class` attributes are prefixed by the `bx--` moniker.
 You can specify your own prefix by changing the SCSS variable `$prefix`.

+### HTML

+If you follow links to a component in [our components page](../../components/overview), you can find the HTML snippet for the component.
+You can copy the HTML snippet with the copy icon there.
+Paste it to where you want to put the component in your application.

+Though many components work without any JavaScript, some components require JavaScript code to support user interaction.
+Next section describes how to use the JavaScript code.
+Full list of components that require JavaScript code can be found at [here](https://github.com/carbon-design-system/carbon-components/blob/d60e9e1/src/globals/js/components.js).

 ### Javascript

 Carbon Component has component JavaScript classes, each of which correspond to a component found in [our components page](../../components/overview).
 The first steps to work with component JavaScript classes are the following: